-When the Authority assessed the compatibility of the NSCIC in its Decision of 15 July 2005, the Authority concluded that the scheme is characterized by a number of positive elements.
+When the Authority assessed the compatibility of the RSCIS in its Decision of 15 July 2005, the Authority concluded that the scheme is characterized by a number of positive elements.
 These include i.a.:

-- The investments will be restricted to small or micro enterprises and/or to medium-sized enterprises in their start-up or other early stages; - the managers will focus on risk capital market failure; - the investment decisions will be profit driven; - the distortion between investors and investment funds will be minimized; - the scheme is neutral as regards sectors, but sensitive sectors and low-risk sectors like real-estate are excluded; - the investments will take place on the basis of investment plans; - cumulation of aid measures to a single enterprise will be avoided; - the State will not cover any administrative costs.
+- The investments will be restricted to small or micro enterprises and/or to medium-sized enterprises in their start-up or other early stages; - the managers will focus on risk capital market failure; - the investment decisions will be profit driven; - the distortion between investors and investment funds will be minimized; - the scheme is neutral as regards sectors, but sensitive sectors and low-risk sectors like real-estate are excluded; - the investments will take place on the basis of investment plans; - cumulation of aid measures to a single enterprise will be avoided; - only 7-11% of expected total administrative costs will be covered by the State.

 On the other hand, the Authority found that the possibility to convert up to 25% of the loans to grants implies a high aid intensity that is a negative element in the meaning of Chapter 10A of the State Aid Guidelines.
+The subordinated loans from the State carry an interest rate equal to 12 months NIBOR plus a risk premium of 0.5 percentage points.
+The Authority considered this risk premium to be low, signifying another negative element.